Table of Contents

 Stop #7: Discovering the Beauty of Rain Mesa and Thunderbird Mesa:

-You will also find the pancake rocks and The Sleeping Dragon at this location.
+You will also find the Pancake Rocks and the Sleeping Dragon at this location.
 As we approached the Sleeping Dragon Formation, a breathtaking sight greeted us–the outline of a dragon seemingly peacefully slumbering.
-Its elongated body and contoured features evoke a sense of mystery and mystique..
+Its elongated body and contoured features evoke a sense of mystery and mystique.
 The nose of the dragon is on the far left, then you see the head, narrowing through the neck, and rising to the body.
 Our guide Larson explained to us, helping us to envision the ancient myths and tales that have been woven around this mystical creature.

-Note: The tribal park’s remaining geological formations are only visible during guided tours.
+PRO TIP: The tribal park’s remaining geological formations are only visible during guided tours.

 Stop #8: Beholding the Incredible Eye of the Sun: Monument Valley’s Iconic Rock Formation